 ACRS medal applications

-ACRS AWARDS
+ACRS Awards

 Since 2015, the ACRS awards a prestigious medal to recognise high achievers in the research and conservation of Australian coral reefs.
-The ACRS Medal is awarded in sequential years in the following categories, based on an individual’s contribution to science and conservation of Australian coral reefs:
+The ACRS Medal is awarded in alternating years in the following categories, based on an individual’s contribution to science and conservation of Australian coral reefs:

-- Mid-Career Researcher: (>5 yrs and <15 yrs since completing PhD).
+- Mid-Career Researcher (>5 yrs and <15 yrs since completing PhD): Next award 2026

 The ACRS medal will be presented at the Annual ACRS Conference and the awardee should give a plenary lecture within 2 years of the award.